DONATE TO THE CAMBRIDGE UCU HARDSHIP FUND

 The forthcoming USS & Pay dispute will have a huge impact on our members.
 If you could donate to our local Hardship Fund it would be very much appreciated and will support our precariously employed members and those in financial hardship.

-2) By cheque, made out to: Cambridge UCU Hardship Fund
+- By cheque, made out to: Cambridge UCU Hardship Fund.

 General information for members facing hardship from recent strike action

 Whilst UCU is not able to give assistance to all members taking strike action, the union offers the following financial support for members at risk of serious hardship.
-Union members must ensure they are paying subscriptions at the correct rate in order to be eligible.
+Union members must ensure they pay subscriptions at the correct rate in order to be eligible.

 This provides for strike pay available from the national UCU office.

 Members can apply online for strike funding from the national Fighting Fund, subject to certain criteria and evidence of financial loss.
-Strike pay is available for each day of industrial action called by UCU in which members have participated resulting in docked pay after the first 2 or 3 days of strike action taken, depending on your salary:
+Strike pay is available for each day of industrial action called by UCU in which members have participated and pay has been docked except for the first two days of strike action taken and depending on your salary:

-- those of you earning £30,000 or more will be able to claim up to £50 from the third day onwards;
+- those of you earning £30,000 or more will be able to claim up to £50 from the second day onwards (subject to a cap of 11 days);

 Guidelines for funding from the national Fighting Fund can be found at: National Fighting Fund Guidance (pdf)

-We will publish our policy and procedure/forms as soon as possible.
-Claims can not be made until the after the first pay date following the end of the action.
-Importantly, we would like to flag up that:
+Claims can not be made until after the first pay date following the end of the action.
+Importantly, note that:

 - We’re also covering the travel costs of members who live elsewhere, but who’ve come up to Cambridge to picket.